- Visiting Us

 Zantedeschia – exotic wrap around flowers in a range of bright colours, the foliage of some varieties speckled white.
 Suitable for containers or borders.

-Spring, Summer, Autumn, Winter – Bulbs can provide colour and interest during every season…
+Flowering bulbs to provide colour and interest during every season…

-When to Plant: Autumn – for best results plant spring flowering bulbs in September (Tulips can be planted as late as November)
+When to Plant: Autumn – for best results plant spring-flowering bulbs in September (Tulips can be planted as late as November)

 Examples: Narcissi, Tulip, Alliums, Bluebells